FZJ-JSC/JUBE/docs/glossar.rst

         * reduced variables can be used by name_<reduce_option>

    parameterset_tag
-      A parameterset is a container to store a bundle of parameters.
+      A parameterset is a container to store a bundle of :term:`parameters <parameter_tag>`.

       .. code-block:: xml